-The City of Brampton is making Bike Box it easier for cyclists to get around safely.
-Bicycle lanes are reserved for people on bikes and are typically marked by a solid white line and a bicycle symbol.
+The City of Brampton is making it easier for cyclists to get around safely.
+Bicycle lanes are reserved for people on bikes and are typically marked by a solid white line and a bicycle you may sometimes need to enter or cross a bicycle lane to turn right at an intersection or driveway.
+Take extra care when you do this.